hobbeskocha/nyc-rnn/README.md

 To provide a performance benchmark against the deep learning models, an XGBoost model was implemented as a robust, yet traditional, alternative.
 The model was configured with:

 - 100 weak learners, allowing it to incrementally build decision trees for enhanced predictive power.
-- Squared error as the objective function, optimizing each weak learner to minimize prediction error with each iteration.
+- Squared error as the objective function, allowing each weak learner to minimize prediction error with each iteration.

 ## Model Training and Evaluation